 - If you meet the description above, you will automatically be a group member in the class action unless you opt out when you are given the opportunity to do so.

-- It is not necessary for you to have experienced a cracked pipe or leak in your property in order to be eligible to participate in the claim.
+- It is not necessary for you to have experienced a cracked pipe or leak in your property in order to be a group member.

 Why should I register?